What is Bee Pollen?

 Bee pollen is a combination of pellets of plant pollen as well as nectar and the secretions from honeybees.
 As bees go about collecting nectar from plants, pollen attaches itself to them.

 Pollen has been used by humans for centuries, has been present in folk medicine due to its amazing sources of bioactive substances and energy and today it is seen as a functional food – providing nourishment as well as numerous health benefits (Fernandes, P.A.R., et al., 2016).

 Health Benefits of Bee Pollen

-Regular consumption of bee pollen has been seen to benefit individuals with certain medical conditions, such as anemia, depression, poor memory, digestive issues, prostate problems, impotence, early ageing, adrenal fatigue and poor immune function (Llnskens, H.F., et al., 1997).
+Regular consumption of bee pollen has been seen to benefit individuals with certain medical conditions, such as anemia, depression, poor memory, digestive issues, prostate problems, impotence, early ageing, mild adrenal insufficiency and poor immune function (Llnskens, H.F., et al., 1997).